tobixen/pglvmbackup/README.md

   * monitoring that the backup script doesn't get stuck (running for too long) - solved by introducing a pid-file that can be monitoried
   * monitoring that postgres doesn't get stuck in backup mode (solved through the check_pgactivity nrpe plugin and its backup_label_age service)
   * monitoring that the backup doesn't yield errors (all unexpected stderr logging ends up in a configurable $PROBLEMFILE which can be monitored)

+I have been told that the IO-overhead of LVM doing copy-on-write probably is bigger than the overhead of having PostgreSQL standing in backup mode while the backup is being taken.

 ## Installation, prerequisites and usage